 - Confidence: Do you lack confidence in your abilities?
 Do you second guess yourself and your work?

 - Goal setting: Are you unsure where you want to go in your career or what you ultimately want to do?

 Take time to consider these and other similar strengths and weaknesses.
 If you’re finding yourself critiquing more than a few areas, narrow down the points that need the most attention and aim to work on those first.

-Making a plan for improvement
+Make a plan for growth

 Once you get your feedback, be sure to make a plan for your improvement.
 Set actionable steps to help you on your journey and set personal goals for you to achieve.
 Don’t forget to check back in with those who offered feedback— you might be pleasantly surprised to see just how far you’ve come!